 Valuation Committee.
 The Board has also established a Valuation Committee.
 Its purpose is to (i) review all monthly reports and any other interim reports regarding the valuation of securities in the Fund's portfolio, and (ii) review and approve the valuation of all fair valued securities.
 The Valuation Committee consists of the Board's three Independent Directors, Messrs.
 Harris, Chadwick and Walden.
-Mr. Harris serves as the Chairman of the Valuation Committee.
-The Valuation Committee met once during the fiscal year ended December 31, 2011.
+Mr. Harris serves as the Chairman of the Valuation

+Committee. he Valuation Committee of SPE met four times during the fiscal year ended December 31, 2013.